 As we’ve mentioned, React Native is still a young piece of technology and hasn’t moved past its beta phase.
 Because of this, you might run into some compatibility and debugging issues.

 We’ve covered much of what React Native is all about, but you still might have some unanswered questions.
 Here are some of the answers to some of the most frequently asked questions we’ve come across on the cross-platform framework.

-On mobile and web apps, React Native is used for the front-end.
-Yet, on the back-end, you can use a framework like NodeJS, Django, or Ruby on Rails.
-Moreover, you can also use a back-end service like Firebase.
+On mobile and web apps, React Native is used for the front end.
+Yet, you can use a framework like NodeJS, Django, or Ruby on Rails on the back end.
+Moreover, you can use a back end service like Firebase.

 Yes, as React Native is cross-platform, it can be used to develop apps for both iOS and Android.

 There are many factors to consider when choosing a database for your app.
 These include the complexity of the data, concurrency, ease of use, and offline data syncing.
 Yet, if you want to look at some options, you can explore MongoDB, Firebase, Realm, and SQLite.

 React Native Elements is a styling library that serves as a UI toolkit.
 The library includes over 30 components built on existing RN components.
 These components include search bars, icons, and headers.
 React Native Elements provides more usable and customizable styles.
 Moreover, it speeds up the development process.
 You can look at all its documentation and the React Native Elements Playground to learn more.